telerik/teststudio-docs/docs/features/testing-types/load-testing/running-load-test/running-tests.md

 </tr>
 <table>

+## Test Run Goals

-- **Goals** – Set goals for load test metrics to define success or failure.
-You can choose a metric from the list and define the failure condition, add a custom goal, and choose to ignore goals for an initial period.
+You can set goals for load test metrics to define success or failure - choose a metric from the list and define the failure condition, add a custom goal, choose to ignore goals for an initial period.
 To set a goal from the list, check the box next to the metric you want to measure and input the value for the failure condition.

 ![Goals][4]

 You can choose to stop the test if this goal is met.

 ![Goal Met][5]

 You can choose ‘Add custom goal’ and define a new failure or success condition for any metric.

 ![Custom Goal][6]

-Click **Run this test** to initiate execution of the load test.

-![Run Test][7]

-When the test begins, Test Studio will automatically switch to the **Test Details** screen and show you the test as it is being executed.
-See the <a href="/features/testing-types/load-testing/analyzing-results" target="_blank">Analyzing Results</a> page to learn how to use this screen.

 ## Disabled Run Button